What are clinical trials?

 - current medication

-Advantages and disadvantages of participating
+Advantages and disadvantages of being a research subject

 Clinical trials – Terms and participant rights